wssimms/gssquared/README.md

 Only the appropriate package types for the platform you're building on will be created.

 "make", "make all", "make mac-dev" or "make linux-dev" will create a resources directory in the build tree, for local testing.

+# Documentation

+Check out the [KeyboardShortcuts.md](Docs/KeyboardShortcuts.md) file for a list of keyboard shortcuts needed to operate.

+# Affiliated Programs

+If you build from source, you will also get a couple of other programs:

+## diskid

+Analyzes a disk image and prints information about it.

+## nibblizer

+Convert a disk image file (140K 5.25 .do, .po, .dsk) to nibblized format (e.g. .nib).
+For testing.